Standard terms and conditions of your offer

 3.Your place will only be confirmed if you meet all the conditions of your offer.
 There are circumstances in which the University may vary the conditions already set if they are in your interest e.g. to rectify an error on our part.
 The University may also consider accepting you in the event you have narrowly missed your offer or to accommodate mitigating circumstances.
 Further details can be found within the Admissions Policy.

 4.You must comply with all requests for information or documentation to support your application by the deadline set.
-This includes any requests for additional information or documentation relating to a criminal conviction.
+This includes any requests for additional information or documentation relating to a criminal conviction or requests relating to the verification of your degree documents with the awarding institution.

 5.When you apply you will be required to produce satisfactory evidence of your previous qualifications (including English language qualifications such as IELTS).
 If requested, this will mean that you must provide the Admissions Office with a clear and legible copy or scan of the original document(s).
 If you successfully meet the conditions of your offer and commence your studies, you may also be required to produce hard copies of the original qualification documents themselves to the Admissions Team, either by post or in person when you attend our campus.